tasket/Qubes-VM-hardening/README.md

 # Qubes-VM-hardening
+## *README under construction*
-Fends off malware at VM startup by locking-down or removing scripts in /rw private storage that affect the execution environment.
+Fends off malware at VM startup: Lock-down and remove scripts in /rw private storage that affect the execution environment.

 ---